DamiCode18/damicode18/README.md

 I'm Damilare Adebayo, a frontend software engineer based in Lagos, Nigeria.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have a very good singing voice and yeah, I record a lot of covers of songs I like...
+- ⚡ Fun fact: I like singing...

 I have worked with quite a number of frontend tools and technologies which includes: